vdbrink/vdbrink.github.io/homeassistant/homeassistant_web_scraper.md

 ---
 ## Define the CSS Selector and Index

+> **_NOTE:_** Before configuring the Scrape integration in Home Assistant, you need to find first all the required data for it.

-The following steps are necessary to take to get the **CSS Selector** and **Index** value for the scraper:
+The following steps are necessary to take to get the required **CSS Selector** and **Index** value for the Scrape integration:
-1. Get the whole webpage source into an online evaluation page
+1. Get the whole webpage source into an online evaluation page;
-2. Find the corresponding CSS Selector for your text
+2. Find the corresponding CSS Selector for your text;
-3. Strip the unneeded part from the CSS Selector
+3. Strip the unneeded part from the CSS Selector;
-4. Find the corresponding index
+4. Find the corresponding index.

 <br>
 In this animation you see all these steps in action.
 <img src="images_web_scraper/web_scraper_animation.gif" alt="Define the CSS Selector and Index for the Web Scraper" width="100%">